davento/TopicCategorizationCS429/README.md

 - scikit-learn
 - tqdm
 - bokeh
 - imbalanced-learn

+It is recommended to create an environment with the packages above if running locally.
+The configuration for it can be found in `environment.yml`.

 The data necessary to run the code can be found in [the official 20 Newsgroups site](http://qwone.com/~jason/20Newsgroups) or [Kaggle](https://www.kaggle.com/competitions/cs429529-project-2-topic-categorization/data).
 Make sure to download it and place it in the same folder (or update the locations in the notebooks themselves) before running the notebooks.

 ## Execution

+Activate the environment if working in one.
 The code can be ran directly from the notebooks.

 ## Description